Laplacians in Various Dimensions and the Swampland: Review: The Species Scale and the Swampland Program

 These are usually referred to as \emph{scalar charge-to-mass vectors} \cite{Calderon-Infante:2020dhm,Etheredge:2022opl,Etheredge:2023odp},\footnote{The name stems from the Scalar Weak Gravity Conjecture \cite{Palti:2017elp}, given that these vectors measure the relative strength of the scalar force induced by the moduli between two such identical particles, and their gravitational attraction.} and they encode the information about how fast the mass of the associated tower decays for every possible infinite distance direction.
 In particular, given an asymptotically geodesic trajectory characterized by some normalized tangent vector $\hat{n}$, the decay rate of the tower can be determined as

 Furthermore, experimentally one observes that the norms of these vectors, computed with respect to the metric $g_{ij}$, are also strongly constrained and depend essentially on the microscopic nature of the tower, namely wether it corresponds to a Kaluza-Klein or a fundamental, critical string \cite{Lee:2019wij}.
-The precise dependence found in string theory examples is as follows \beq |\zeta_{{\rm KK},\, p}| = \sqrt{\frac{d+p-2}{p (d-2)}}\, , \qquad |\zeta_{\rm osc}|= \frac{1}{\sqrt{d-2}}\, , \eeq where $p$ corresponds to the density parameter and roughly counts the number of decompactifying dimensions.
+The precise dependence found in string theory examples is as follows \beq |\zeta_{{\rm KK},\, p}| = \sqrt{\frac{d+p-2}{p (d-2)}}\, , \qquad |\zeta_{\rm osc}|= \frac{1}{\sqrt{d-2}}\, , \eeq where $p$ counts the number of decompactifying dimensions.
 In practice, however, the scalar metrics $g_{ij}(\phi)$ appearing in \eqref{eq:genericaction} tend to be rather cumbersome, owing to the complicated structure of moduli space.
-To overstep this difficulty, one oftentimes introduces a local orthonormal\footnote{In general, this can only be done locally, even if in some examples certain slices involving the non-compact fields admit a globally defined flat frame, see Section \ref{s:maxsugra} below.} frame, $e^a_i(\phi)$, wherein the charge-to-mass vector components read
+To overstep this difficulty, one oftentimes introduces a local orthonormal frame,\footnote{In general, this can only be done locally, even if in some examples certain slices involving the non-compact fields admit a globally defined flat frame, see Section \ref{s:maxsugra} below.} $e^a_i(\phi)$, wherein the charge-to-mass vector components read

 and such that the inner product \eqref{eq:decayrate} and norms \eqref{eq:zetavecnorm} are simply computed using the diagonal metric $\delta_{ab}$.
 Let us also stress that, since the decay rate $\lambda$ for any such tower depends on the geodesic trajectory (cf. eq. \eqref{eq:decayrate}), it does not define, per se, an intrinsic property of the states, whereas the tower (or $\zeta$-)vectors do.
 Therefore, given the set of all possible towers becoming light, we denote by $m_{\rm t}$ the one that does so at the fastest rate, which means that $\lambda_{\rm t} = \vec{\zeta}_{\rm t} \cdot \hat n$ is the largest exponent.
 Notice that determining which one is the dominant tower for each possible asymptotic limit is not a mere academic exercise, since it can inform us about the different duality frames of the theory (whose boundaries typically occur whenever the former changes), and it can restrict as well the maximum variation of the scalar fields that can be accommodated within the original EFT.